Survivor: Africa: Voting history

+Reception

-ReceptionSurvivor: Africa received much more criticism than the two previous seasons, primarily for the contestants' tough living conditions during filming.
+Survivor: Africa received much more criticism than the two previous seasons, primarily for the contestants' tough living conditions during filming.
 Dalton Ross of Entertainment Weekly ranked it as the ninth-worst season of the series, saying aside from "Some great challenges, not that much else was great".
 Tom Santilli of Examiner.com ranked it 26th, saying following Borneo and Australian Outback, "it was a complete dud at the time", while noting winner Ethan Zohn "was just so-so and not that interesting", and that the cast's "lethargy showed on screen" due to the poor conditions in the filming location.
 In 2020, fan site "The Purple Rock Podcast" also ranked the season 29th, and said it "suffers because of its location" and that "the cast on this season is generally pretty decent, and probably would have been much better if they weren't constantly sapped of energy by lack of food and water".
 In 2015, a poll by Rob Has a Podcast ranked Survivor: Africa 19th out of 30 with Rob Cesternino ranking this season 26th.
 This was updated in 2021 during Cesternino's podcast "Survivor All-Time Top 40 Rankings", ranking Survivor: Africa 21st out of 40.
 In 2013, Andrea Deiher of Zap2it ranked the season the fifth-worst before it was replaced in 2015 by Survivor: San Juan del Sur.
 In 2020, Inside Survivor ranked this season 23rd out of 40, saying; "Is it the most dynamic season in terms of gameplay?
 No. But it is rich in character."
+In 2024, Nick Caruso of TVLine ranked this season 36th out of 47.

 Controversy

 Controversy surrounded an immunity challenge in the final episode of Survivor: Africa.
 In the "Fallen Comrades" challenge, in which the contestants were quizzed on trivia about their fellow players who had been voted out, the final question is "Which female contestant has no piercings?".
 The official answer, given by Kim Johnson to win the challenge, was Kelly.
-Lex answered "Lindsey", who, unbeknownst to the producers, also had no piercings.
+Lex answered Lindsey, who, unbeknownst to the producers, also had no piercings.
 Had Lex been given credit for his correct answer, he and Kim would have tied and faced tie-breaker questions.
-After the producers were alerted to the mistake, both third-place finisher Lex and fourth-place finisher Tom were awarded the $100,000 runner-up prize instead of the usual third- and-fourth-place earnings.
+After the producers were alerted to the mistake, both third-place finisher Lex and fourth-place finisher Tom were awarded the $100,000 runner-up prize instead of the usual third- and fourth-place earnings.